 Introduction

-MOG antibody-associated disease (MOGAD) is a group of inflammatory disorders, where the immune system produces antibodies against myelin oligodendrocyte glycoprotein (MOG), a protein found on the outer surface of myelin sheaths in the central nervous system (CNS).
+MOG antibody-associated disease (MOGAD) describes a group of inflammatory disorders, where the immune system produces antibodies against myelin oligodendrocyte glycoprotein (MOG), a protein found on the outer surface of myelin sheaths in the central nervous system (CNS).

 What are the symptoms?

-Other symptoms include altered mental status, confusion, behavioural changes, memory problems, speech difficulties, weakness or paralysis, nausea and vomiting, and, in severe cases, coma.
+The most common symptoms are headaches, seizures, fever, altered mental status (with confusion, behavioural changes, memory problems), speech difficulties, weakness or paralysis, nausea and vomiting, and, in severe cases, coma.

 What are the causes?